jarikoi/berkeleycourse/lab_4/ApacheSpark-Introduction.md

 If you get an exception similar to “ERROR SparkContext: Error initializing SparkContext. java.net.UnknownHostException:…”, ensure you have the brand and model of your computer added to the /etc/hosts file.
-For example add the line “127.0.0.1 &lt;myhost&gt;”, where &lt;myhost&gt; is the name of your computer.
+For example add the line “127.0.0.1 <myhost>”, where
+<myhost> is the name of your computer.

 7